 - You’ve been bitten but have no reaction – great!

-- Small, firm red lump – a mild reaction is common
+- Small, firm red lump – a mild reaction is common, at most you might be itching the infected area.

-- Hives, blisters, huge lumps and swelling – a very significant allergy
+- Hives, blisters, huge lumps and swelling – a very significant allergy, which may require medical attention.

 How Do You Know if You Have Skeeter Syndrome?